twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/usage.md

 called `.chezmoiignore` in the source state.

 Patterns are supported, and you can change what's ignored from machine to machine.
-The full usage and syntax is described in the [reference manual](../../reference/special-files/chezmoiignore.md).
+The full usage and syntax is described in the [reference manual][ignore].

 ## If the target already exists, but is "behind" the source, can chezmoi be configured to preserve the target version before replacing it with one derived from the source?